toxickore/mongo-rs-force-primary/README.md

 - Using the mongo docker container
 - This docker image is already built as: docker built -t docker_ex .
 - Packages mongodb-clients,docker.io installed

+How to run this replication set:
+Just run the start.sh script